 2. Dates of proposed site visits;

-3. Types of proposed document and data reviews;
+3. Types of proposed document and data reviews.

-4. Expected date for completing verification services.

 (2) Planning Meetings with the Reporting Entity.
 The verification team shall discuss with the reporting entity the scope of the verification services and request any information and documents needed for initial verification services.
 The verification team shall create a draft sampling plan and verification plan prior to the site visit during full verification.
 The verification team shall also review the documents submitted and plan and conduct a review of original documents and supporting data for the emissions data report.

 (3) Site Visits.
-At least one accredited verifier in the verification team, including the sector specific verifier, if applicable, shall at a minimum make one site visit, during each year full verification is required, to each facility for which an emissions data report is submitted.
-The verification team member(s) shall visit the headquarters or other location of central data management when the reporting entity is a retail provider, marketer, or fuel supplier.
-During the site visit, the verification team member(s) shall conduct the following:
+At least one accredited verifier in the verification team, including the sector specific verifier, if applicable, shall at a minimum make one site visit during each year full verification is required for each entity for which an emissions data report is submitted.
+The verifier must conduct the site visit at the facility or, when the reporting entity is an EPE or supplier, at the headquarters or other location of central data management, or conduct a remote site visit if permitted under section 95131(b)(3)(A).

+(A) Remote Site Visits.
+A verifier may elect to conduct a remote site visit when one or more of the following circumstances apply:

+1. Verification is not required due to a set aside of a verification statement pursuant to section 95131(e) or a qualified positive verification statement, and the entity being verified is a fuel supplier with total reported emissions below 10,000 MT CO2e.

+2. Verification is not required due to a set aside of a verification statement pursuant to section 95131(e) or a qualified positive verification statement, and the entity being verified is an EPE that does not report as an ACS, MJRP, or ESS registrant, does not participate in CAISO markets, and meets one or more of the following criteria:

+a.
+The EPE is not subject to the Cap-and-Invest Regulation, or

+b.
+The EPE has no reported specified source imports, or

+c.
+The EPE has no reported metered imports from a non-zero emission specified source and total reported emissions are less than 10,000 MT CO2e.

+3. The entity has no physical headquarters or accessible central data management location.

+(B) During the site visit, the verification team member(s) shall conduct the following:

-(A) The verification team member(s) shall check that all sources specified in sections 95110 to 95123, and 95150 to 95158, as applicable to the reporting entity are identified appropriately.
+1. The verification team member(s) shall check that all sources specified in sections 95110 to 95123, and 95150 to 95158, as applicable to the reporting entity are identified appropriately.

-(B) The verification team member(s) shall review and understand the data management systems used by the reporting entity to track, quantify, and report greenhouse gas emissions and, when applicable, product data, and electricity and fuel transactions.
+2. The verification team member(s) shall review and understand the data management systems used by the reporting entity to track, quantify, and report greenhouse gas emissions and, when applicable, product data, and electricity and fuel transactions.
 The verification team member(s) shall evaluate the uncertainty and effectiveness of these systems.

-(C) The verification team shall carry out tasks that, in the professional judgment of the team, are needed in the verification process, including the following:
+3. The verification team shall carry out tasks that, in the professional judgment of the team, are needed in the verification process, including the following:

-1. Interviews with key personnel, such as process engineers and metering experts, as well as staff involved in compiling data and preparing the emissions data report;
+a.
+Interviews with key personnel, such as process engineers and metering experts, as well as staff involved in compiling data and preparing the emissions data report;

-2. Making direct observations of equipment for data sources and equipment supplying data for sources determined in the sampling plan to be high risk;
+b.
+Making direct observations of equipment for data sources and equipment supplying data for sources determined in the sampling plan to be high risk;

-3. Assessing conformance with measurement accuracy, data capture, and missing data substitution requirements, as well as ARB-approved alternate methods, temporary methods, and ARB-approved meter calibration postponements;
+c.
+Assessing conformance with measurement accuracy, data capture, and missing data substitution requirements, as well as CARB-approved alternate methods, temporary methods, and CARB-approved meter calibration postponements;